ShihabIslam789/BlueTeamLabs/README.md

 # BlueTeamLabs

-    This website is created by Professional Security teams to help other cybserceurity professionals to train, practice and enchance their skills in investigations and offers realistic scenarios in real life.
-It is designed to provide an hands on environment to sharpen skills like threat inteligence, incident response, OSINT, and digital foresnics.
+    This website is created by Professional Security teams to help other cybserceurity<br> professionals to train, practice and enchance their skills in investigations and offers<br> realistic scenarios in real life.
+It is designed to provide an hands on <br>environment to sharpen skills like threat inteligence, incident response, OSINT, and digital foresnics.<br>

-    In these folders you will find labs that I have practiced and written here is a step by step guide in how I find my solution.
-I encourage other aspring cybersecurity professionals to practice the lab by themselves first then look at my guide for guidance.
+    In these folders you will find labs that I have practiced and written here is a step by<br> step guide in how I find my solution.
+I encourage other aspring cybersecurity <br>professionals to practice the lab by themselves first then look at my guide for guidance.<br>

  Blueteamlabs home website: (https://blueteamlabs.online/home)